bhisaac/5eFP/5eFP-SRD.md

 **Neutral evil** (NE) is the alignment of those who do whatever they can get away with, without compassion or qualms.
 Many drow, some cloud giants, and goblins are neutral evil.

 **Chaotic evil** (CE) creatures act with arbitrary violence, spurred by their greed, hatred, or bloodlust.
-Demons, red dragons, and orcs are chaotic evil.
+Gargoyles, red dragons, and orcs are chaotic evil.

 ### Alignment in the Multiverse
 For many thinking creatures, alignment is a moral choice.
 Humans, dwarves, elves, and other humanoid species can choose whether to follow the paths of good or evil, law or chaos.
 According to myth, the good-­aligned gods who created these races gave them free will to choose their moral paths, knowing that good without free will is slavery.